153–159 Fairview Road: Artwork

 The street artist Banksy created an artwork, Spy Booth, on either side of a public telephone adjacent to the gable end of no. 159 in April 2014, showing three stereotypical secret agents wearing dark sunglasses and brown raincoats, holding microphones to eavesdrop.
 The building is approximately 3 mi from The Doughnut, the headquarters of the Government Communications Headquarters (GCHQ).

 The artwork drew hundreds of visitors and suffered from several acts of vandalism before it was boarded up to protect it.
 Some reports indicate that it was sold to Sky Grimes, and was damaged in an attempt to remove the plaster on which it was created.
-Gloucestershire County Council delivered a "stop notice" requiring works to remove the plaster to cease, and then granted retrospective listed buildings consent for the artwork in February 2015, giving it protection under the building's listing.
+Gloucestershire County Council delivered a "stop notice" requiring works to remove the plaster to cease, and then granted retrospective listed building consent for the artwork in February 2015, giving it protection under the building's listing.
 However, the artwork was destroyed in August 2016.